jmvanel/semantic_forms/scala/forms_play/README.md

 Some references on ScalaDoc: http://docs.scala-lang.org/style/scaladoc.html , http://docs.scala-lang.org/overviews/scaladoc/for-library-authors.html , http://stackoverflow.com/questions/15394322/how-to-disambiguate-links-to-methods-in-scaladoc

-## Run on a server without development environment
+## Run on a machine without development environment
+There two use cases:

+- server (internet or intranet)
+- personal usage

+For both usages, the install is the same (and very easy).
+The personal usage can be a contact manager, projet manager, blog, or notes manager, ...
+It allows to create one's FOAF profile, navigate on the web of data and keeping, or any structured data management.

 ### Obtaining the zipped application
 The zipped application is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).